-Interest is not imputed on these loans that carry below market interest rates since they carry certain restrictions as defined in the loan agreements.
-Interest expense totaled \$59,000 in both 2022 and 2021.
+Interest is not imputed on loans that carry below market interest rates since they carry certain restrictions as defined in the loan agreements.
+Interest expense totaled \$75,591 in 2023 and \$59,000 in 2022.

 Debt issuance costs are fees incurred related to the issuance of the NMTC notes payable and are being amortized over the term of the debts.
 FASB ASU 2015-03 requires these costs to be presented as a direct deduction from the carrying value of the associated debt.